yazi-rs/yazi-rs.github.io/docs/resources.md

 - [mactag.yazi](https://github.com/yazi-rs/plugins/tree/main/mactag.yazi) - Bring macOS's awesome tagging feature to Yazi!
 The plugin is only available for macOS just like the name says.
 - [yamb.yazi](https://github.com/h-hg/yamb.yazi) - Yet another bookmarks plugins.
 It supports persistence, jumping by a key, jumping by [fzf](https://github.com/junegunn/fzf).

+Tabs:

+- [projects.yazi](https://github.com/MasouShizuka/projects.yazi) - Save all tabs and their states as a project, and restore them at any time.

 File actions:

 - [chmod.yazi](https://github.com/yazi-rs/plugins/tree/main/chmod.yazi) - Execute `chmod` on the selected files to change their mode.